2016/2017 was the Season of many changes

-- There will be no headers allowed in games for U11 (U12) and under players.
+- There will be no headers allowed in small sided games.

-- Also, there will be no headers in practice as well.
+- Also, there will be no headers in practice until players are 11 years old.

 - There will be a limited number of headers in practice for ages U11 thru U14.
 Common sense should be applied by all coaches, remembering that these age brackets will be learning how to head the ball for the first time.